Nation of Islam: Services, prayer, and celebration

 In the late 1950s, Elijah Muhammad published a prayer manual outlining how his followers should pray five times a day.
-This involved an ablution beforehand, typically involving washing the hands, face, and ears, symbolically associating physical cleanliness with the purification of the body more broadly.
-Women are expected to cover their heads while praying.
-Elijah Muhammad stipulated that these prayers should be in English, although commented that in future he would explain how to do so in Arabic.
-In later articles, he explained that his followers should face towards Mecca as they pray, symbolising their journey toward the restoration of black greatness.
+This involved an ablution beforehand, typically involving washing the hands, face, and ears, symbolically associating physical cleanliness with the broader purification of the body.
+Women cover their heads while praying.
+Elijah Muhammad stipulated that prayers should be in English but commented that, in the future, he would explain how to pray in Arabic.
+In later articles, he explained that his followers should face towards Mecca as they pray, symbolizing their journey toward the restoration of black greatness.

-The most important date in the Nation's year is February 26, Saviors' Day, which members believe is the birthday of Fard Muhammad.
+The most important date in the Nation's year is February 26, Saviours' Day, which members believe is Fard Muhammad's birthday.
 This is the date on which the organization holds its annual national convention.
-Under Farrakhan, the Nation introduced a second Savior's Day each year, on October 7, to mark the birth of Elijah Muhammad.
-In the 1990s, Farrakhan's Nation also introduced an annual event called the World's Day of Atonement or Holy Day of Atonement, held over the course of October 15 and 16; this is characterised by fasting, prayer, and reconciliation.
+Under Farrakhan, the Nation introduced a second annual Saviours' Day, on October 7, to mark the birth of Elijah Muhammad.
+In the 1990s, Farrakhan's Nation also introduced an annual event called the World's Day of Atonement or Holy Day of Atonement, held over the course of October 15 and 16; this is characterized by fasting, prayer, and reconciliation.
 In addition to marking festivals, NOI members are encouraged to make the hajj pilgrimage to Mecca; Elijah Muhammad himself did so three times.